uniquetheo/theophilus-mercifield-portfolio/content/pages/projects/project-three.md

 date: '2022-01-22'
 client: Awesome client
 description: >-
   I built this game with HTML, CSS and JavaScript.
 It is a dipiction of the widely known rock-paper-scissors game.
+Play it here https://uniik-rock-paper-scissors.netlify.app/
 featuredImage:
   type: ImageBlock
   url: /images/rock-paper.png